bf108/NLP_Message_Classification/readme.md

 platforms: social media, news, direct messaging.

 Total entries: 26,215 entries and 35 categories of disaster.

-The purpose of this analysis was to develop a machine learning algorithm which could classify a message to a particular disaster(s) category.

-The model trained by conducting sentiment analysis on each message and comparing it to the classifications given.
-  - Multi-class classification

 ## ETL Pipeline
 **Data Quality**